 You could also find candidates on specialized platforms like GitHub, StackOverflow, Behance, etc.

 Source Passive Candidates Using Existing Candidate Database

-Once you find candidates in your database, you could use recruitment marketing methods such personalized email campaign automation to help them know about most suitable opportunities for them.
+Once you find candidates in your database, you could use recruitment marketing methods such as personalized email campaign automation to help them know about the most suitable opportunities for them.
 Also, you could simply call them.
 Just make sure it is more of a personalized communication than cold email or cold call.